 Troubleshooting the unexpected on a Curate Screen

 This page is dedicated to helping you troubleshoot any issues you encounter with Curate.
-If your problems are not specific to the Curate product, be sure to read over the fundamental troubleshooting checklist.
+If your problems are not specific to the Curate product, be sure to read over the fundamental troubleshooting checklist, and our guide tochoosing the best browser.

 Why are thumbnail images not showing for Instagram videos?